rubyworks/yaml_command/README.md

 * [Executable](http://rubyworks.github.com/executable) library handle CLI parsing.
 * [ANSI](http://rubyworks.github.com/ansi) library provides console colorization.

-If you use RubyGems these will be install automtically.
+If you are using RubyGems these will be install automatically.

 ## Copyrights

 Copyright (c) 2011 Rubyworks.
 All rights reserved.

-YAML Comamnd may be distributed in accordance with the **BSD-2-Clause** license.
+YAML Command may be distributed in accordance with the **BSD-2-Clause** license.

 See the LICENSE.txt file for details.